Wardvw/Automatic_Testing/README.md

 2. Make sure you have Node.js and npm installed.
 3. Navigate to the project directory in your terminal.
 4. Run `npm install cypress` to install cypress.
-5. If that doesn't work, navigate to node_modules/.bin and `npm install cypress` there
+5. If that doesn't work, navigate to node_modules/.bin and `npm install cypress` there.

 ## Running Tests

 1. After installing dependencies, run `npx cypress open` to open the Cypress Test Runner.
-2. Choose 'E2E Testing'
+2. Choose 'E2E Testing'.
 3. Select the desired browser to run the tests.
 4. The Cypress Test Runner will open, showing the list of available test files.
 5. Choose the-Internet.spec.cy.js